At least 15 dead as 2 migrant boats sink in Greek waters - NewsBreak

 Most migrants reaching Greece travel from neighboring Turkey, but smugglers have changed routes in recent months in an effort to avoid heavily patrolled waters around Greek islands near the Turkish coastline.

-Kythira is some 250 miles west of Turkey and on a route often used by smugglers to bypass Greece and head directly to Italy.
+Kythira is some 400 kilometers (250 miles) west of Turkey and on a route often used by smugglers to bypass Greece and head directly to Italy. ___ Full coverage: https://apnews.com/hub/migration

 Comments / 0